maxgio92/notes/content/notes/from-telegram-freeze-to-linux-graphics-stack.md

     P --> D["Display scanout<br/>(hardware operation)"]
 {{< /mermaid >}}

-These boxes describe dependencies for one buffer.
-Each box names a stage, while the machine pipelines work across them.
+These boxes describe dependencies for one buffer: each box names a stage, while the machine pipelines work across them.

 1. **Rendering** produces pixels for an application's window.
 2. **Composition** may combine several application buffers into an output buffer.
 3. **Presentation** selects a buffer for display through Kernel Mode Setting (KMS).

-The display engine then **scans out** that buffer.
-It reads pixels at the required pace and sends them towards the panel.
+The display engine then **scans out** that buffer by reading pixels at the required pace and sending them towards the panel.

-Composition is optional.
-A suitable fullscreen buffer may go to presentation through direct scanout.
+Composition is optional, so a suitable fullscreen buffer may go to presentation through direct scanout.
 Across several frames, the stages overlap: an application can render a new buffer while the panel displays an older one.

 ## 4. A legend for components and rules

-Linux graphics discussions often put a process, a protocol and a kernel interface in the same sentence.
-I clarify the stack by labelling what each name *is*.
+Linux graphics discussions often put a process, a protocol and a kernel interface in the same sentence, so I clarify the stack by labelling what each name *is*.

 | Group | Examples | What the group means |
 |---|---|---|